mstachdev/engram/README.md

-# Engram
+# Engram - Save you

-A memory system using free text with free word order - with AI building the memories and helping access.
+An app to store your memories.
+Write fragments - free form, free word order.
+AI structures the fragments into "engrams".
+Talk to your engrams / talk to yourself.

 ## Architecture